lucasvtiradentes/boilermanager/README.md

 ## :trumpet: Overview

-quickstart your nodejs projects with zero time spent on configuring frequently used tools while also having the ability to manage your own boilerplates.
+Quickstart your nodejs projects with zero time spent on configuring frequently used tools while also having the ability to manage your own boilerplates.

 <p align="center">
   <img alt="posthoglogo" src="./.github/images/demo.webp" width="650">